zdehkordi/sp16-hw4/README.md

 ```

 ## Notes
-There is the annotated code of how to do the same process for creating all this functionality for
+- There is the annotated code of how to do the same process for creating all this functionality for
 a user.
 The only difference is there is an integer (the dogs age) involved.
 TRY not the reference
 the annotated code until you try it first, it'll make the experience more challenging.

-The specs
-are general because you will find that when making an app implementation details aren't given but
+-The specs are general because you will find that when making an app, implementation details are not given, but
-rather general feature details.
+rather you will have a general idea of the final result and you have to figure out the implementation.

 ## Submitting